Top Republicans back Obama's plan to fight Islamic State

 "An F-16 is not a strategy.
 And air strikes alone will not accomplish what we’re trying to accomplish.
 The president’s made clear that he doesn’t want boots on the ground, well somebody’s boots have to be on the ground," the Ohio representative said.

-A House vote could take place as soon as Tuesday on Obama's request for $500 million to arm and train moderate Syrian rebels, one part of his program.
+A House vote could take place as soon as Tuesday on Obama's request for $500 million (307.60 million pounds) to arm and train moderate Syrian rebels, one part of his programme.

 Islamic State is a Sunni group that embraces a radical vision of a Middle East ruled along 7th century precepts.
 Its fighters are battling a Shi'ite-led government in Iraq and a Syrian government led by President Bashar al-Assad, a follower of an offshoot of Shi'ite Islam.